flaxsearch/flaxcode/src/docs/hacking.rst

     these are made from the web-serving code in cpserver.py.

   - Processing_.
 The processing module is used for creating processes and dealing with inter-process communication.

   - HTMLToText_.
 This is used to extract text from HTML.

   - Xappy_.
 A high level interface python interface to Xapian.

   - Xapian_.
 A search engine library.

   - Py2exe_.
 Software to convert python programs to windows executables.

   - `Python Windows extensions`_.
-Python modules to hook into a lot of the windows api, in particular allowing for fairly simple client side COM programming in python.
+Python modules to hook into a lot of the Windows api, in particular allowing for fairly simple client side COM programming in python.
+Obviously modules from this package are only required when running on Windows.

   - MochiKit_.
 A javascript library